The End of Innocence

 It was crushing.

-Terry suggested a holiday at that same apartment in Llandudno we’d used the year before.
+Terry suggested a holiday at the same apartment in Llandudno we'd had such a lovely holiday the year before.
 No phones, no laptops.
 Just us and the kids.

-Several days in—after another sleepless night—I snapped.
+A few days in—after another sleepless night—I snapped.
 I decided to fly back to Lydenburg and confront Pete Immelman.
-In my unwell state, I’d convinced myself he was the cause of my depression—taking advantage of me in business.
+In my unwell state, I'd convinced myself he was the cause of my depression—taking advantage of me in business.
+Since his first Harley he had now bought a second one and was definitely on the way to be Harley Pete just as he had promised he wouldn't.

-I didn’t want to leave Terry alone with the kids, so I booked Kim a ticket to keep her company and flew to Johannesburg, then drove to Lydenburg.
+I didn't want to leave Terry alone with the kids, so I booked Kim a ticket to fly down and keep her company and flew to Johannesburg, then drove to Lydenburg.

 But something made me stop and think: See Dave Hinton first.
-He was a good friend, living there full time now.
-He took one look and said, “Do yourself a favour: don’t make any decisions in this state.
-Get yourself right before you do anything.”
+He was a good friend, living there full-time now.
+He took one look at me and said and said, "Do yourself a favour: don't make any decisions in this state.
+Get yourself right before you do anything."

-So I drove back to Johannesburg—over 700 km in a day.
+So I drove back to Johannesburg—over 700 kilometres in a day.

 Another sleepless night.
 Then I flew to Cape Town.